Effective learning is accompanied by high dimensional and efficient representations of neural activity: Results

 \subsection{Quick learners develop more assortative representations}

 Besides separability dimension, a complementary geometric measure is that of \textit{label assortativity}, which simply identifies how easily distinguishable the neural responses are from each other according to all labels, and not just binarized labels.
-These two metrics provide distinct and potentially independent information regarding how data are organized (see Fig. \ref{fig:intro}d).
-We hypothesize that quick learners should show a more assortative representation, in addition to having a higher task-relevant dimension (see Fig. \ref{fig:sep}a).
+While data that are more assortative are typically also higher dimensional, it is also possible for these metrics to vary independently (see Fig. \ref{fig:intro}d).
+Data can be arranged in a high or a low dimensional manner but still be easily classifiable (Fig. \ref{fig:intro}d, left) or data can be arranged in a high or low dimensional manner but be difficult to classify (Fig. \ref{fig:intro}d, right).
+Hence, the analysis of both metrics provides distinct and potentially independent information regarding the organization of the data.
+We hypothesize that quick learners should show a more assortative representation, in addition to having a higher task-based dimension (see Fig. \ref{fig:sep}a).
 Here, we calculate assortativity using a linear support vector machine, chosen because of its simple interpretability.
-When examining the same neural data from the value judgement session at the end of the fourth day, and comparing that estimate with the response accuracy of participants on the first day, we find a positive correlation with their assortativity.
+When examining the same neural data from the value judgement session at the end of the fourth day, we find a positive correlation between their assortativity and the response accuracy of participants on the first day.
 Comparing this correlation to that observed in the null model in which labels are randomly permuted, we find that this correlation of $r=0.55$ is significant with non-parametric $p=0.012$ (see Fig. \ref{fig:sep}b).
 Intuitively, these data suggest that participants who learn more quickly have a more assortative pattern of neural responses than participants who learn less quickly.
 To verify that the metrics of separability dimension and label assortativity do not have a strict overlap, we note that one metric explains approximately $r^2=34\%$ of the variance of the other metric.